Special Education - specialization in intellectual disability

 According to the new special education law, it is within each parents' rights to choose the school in which their child studies.
 Thus, special needs populations such as students with developmental and intellectual disabilities will attend regular school systems.

-The UN Convention on Human Rights (2006) states: "[countries] shall ensure an inclusive education system at all levels and lifelong learning directed to the development by persons with disabilities of their personality, talents and creativity, as well as their mental and physical abilities, to their fullest potential".
+"[Countries] shall ensure an inclusive education system at all levels and lifelong learning directed to the development by persons with disabilities of their personality, talents and creativity, as well as their mental and physical abilities, to their fullest potential" (The UN Convention on Human Rights, 2006)

 Framework of studies

 Our program is built for the following professionals: Teachers, educational counselors, preschool teachers, psychologists, speech therapists, and graduates of a bachelor's degree of all programs in the humanities and social sciences.
 Prior experience with special education is not a requirement.